Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Introduction

-\cite{grenander1956theory} first showed that the nonparametric maximum estimator (NPMLE) under nonincreasing (1-monotone) density assumption can be characterized as the left derivative of the least concave majorant of the empirical distribution function.
-The NPMLE in this case is often called the Grenander estimator and its asymptotic distribution at a fixed interior point at which the derivative is strictly negative was obtained by \cite{rao1969estimation} and \cite{Groeneboom1985}.
-Convex and decreasing (2-monotone) density was studied in \cite{groeneboom2001estimation}, and NPMLE for $k$-monotone densities for general $k \in \mathbb{N}$ was studied by \cite{balabdaoui2007estimation} and \cite{balabdaoui2010estimation}.
-A completely monotone density can be seen as the limit of a $k$-monotone density with $k$ goes to infinity and can be represented as a scale mixture of exponential distributions. \cite{Jewell1982mixtures} established the unique existence of the nonparametric MLE of a completely monotone density and the consistency of the mixing distribution function.
-To the best of our knowledge, there is no pointwise limit distribution theory and its global rates of convergence for continuous completely monotone densities.
+For univariate distributions, two general classes, $k$-monotonicity and log-concavity, have recently been studied in detail.
+A density function $f$ on $\mathbb{R}^+$ is $1$-monotone if it is nonincreasing. \cite{grenander1956theory} first showed that the nonparametric maximum likelihood estimator (NPMLE) under the nonincreasing (1-monotone) density assumption can be characterized as the left derivative of the least concave majorant of the empirical distribution function.
+As a result, the NPMLE in this case is often referred to as the Grenander estimator.
+Its asymptotic distribution at a fixed interior point where the derivative is strictly negative was obtained by \cite{rao1969estimation} and \cite{Groeneboom1985}. {Estimating a monotone density in a Bayesian setting has been considered in \cite{salomond2014concentration}, \cite{chakraborty2022rates}, and \cite{jongbloed2021bayesian}.}

+A density function is $2$-monotone if it is nonincreasing and convex.
+The corresponding NPMLE was studied in \cite{groeneboom2001estimation}.
+Furthermore, a density function is $k$-monotone for $k \geq 3$ if $(-1)^j f^{(j)}$ is nonnegative, nonincreasing, and convex for $j=0,\ldots,k-2$, with the NPMLE being studied in \cite{balabdaoui2007estimation} and \cite{balabdaoui2010estimation}.
+A density on $\mathbb{R}^+$ is called completely monotone if $(-1)^j f^{(j)}(t) \geq 0$ for all nonnegative integers $j$ and all $t > 0$, which can be seen as the limit of a $k$-monotone density as $k$ goes to infinity and can be represented as a scale mixture of exponential distributions. \cite{Jewell1982mixtures} established the unique existence of the NPMLE for a completely monotone density and the consistency of the mixing distribution function.
+To the best of our knowledge, there is no pointwise limit distribution theory or global rate of convergence for continuous completely monotone densities.
+A Bayesian approach to inference for $k$-monotone densities has been explored in \cite{wang2025bayesian}.

-Besides, the class of log-concave densities is a subset of the unimodal densities that contains most of the commonly used parametric distributions and can be regarded as an infinite-dimensional generalization of the class of Gaussian densities.
-For the asymptotic behavior of the NPMLE, \cite{dumbgen2009maximum} provided the uniform consistency while \cite{cule2010theoretical} established the consistency in exponentially weighted total variation distance.
-The asymptotic distribution of the MLE at a fixed interior point is obtained by \cite{balabdaoui2009limit}.
-For a detailed review on the properties and applications of the log-concave MLE, see \cite{walther2009inference}, \cite{samworth2018recent}, \cite{saumard2014log} and the references therein.
+A density function on $\mathbb{R}$ is log-concave if its logarithm is concave.
+This class is a subset of unimodal densities, contains many of the commonly used parametric distributions, and can be regarded as an infinite-dimensional generalization of the class of Gaussian densities.
+Estimation and theoretical properties have been extensively studied in recent years; see, for example, \cite{dumbgen2009maximum, balabdaoui2009limit, walther2009inference, cule2010theoretical, saumard2014log, samworth2018recent, mariucci2020bayesian, cui2024martingale}.